 Dism /Online /Cleanup-Image /RestoreHealth

 It is best to keep in mind that running each of these commands may take several minutes.
-So, please wait until each process is complete.
+So, please wait patiently till the process is complete.

 Reinstall the Keyboard Driver

 Next, you can try reinstalling your keyboard driver.
 It will help fix any glitches on the keyboard driver that are possibly causing the issue.

 - Uninstall every keyboard you see under it.